joehahn/cat-chase-grasshopper/README.md

 ### To do:

-A logical next step would be to dive into the neural network, to see which neurons fire as the can and bug move about, and to try to decode or visualize the strategy that the trained AI ultimately settles on.
+A logical next step would be to dive into the neural network, to see which neurons fire as the cat and bug move about, and to try to decode or visualize the chase strategy that AI learned via Q-learning.